 - Generally considered one of the top archaeological finds of the 20th century.

 The main Qin Mausoleum hasn’t been excavated and is thought to be under a earthen hill less than two kilometers from the Museum of the Qin Terracotta Warriors and Horses.
-These are the main sites:
+Below are the main sites.

 - Vault 1: discovered in 1974, it has columns of soldiers and chariots in behind (about 210 m x 62 m).